AliGxir/phase-1-cc-ramen-rater-v2/README.md

 ## Demo

-Use this gif as an example of how the app should work.
+Use this gif as an example of how the app should work.3000

 ![demo](https://curriculum-content.s3.amazonaws.com/phase-1/phase-1-mock-cc-ramen-rater/demo-gif.gif)